TejasTechluxverse7/SCT_WD_3/README.md

 ## 📜 License

-This project is licensed under the GNU License – feel free to use, modify, and share.
+This project is licensed under the GPL License – feel free to use, modify, and share.